Prathamesh-Ghatole/Monthly-Budget-Analysis/README.md

 Q9.
 What are some top key-words for expenses?

+Q10.
+What are the top categories that are paid in cash

+Q11.
+Are there any outliers in the data?

 ## To-Do:
 - Make Word Clouds (w/ NLTK or make custom filters with regex)
 - Predict Weekly Spendings with Linear Regression.